zchee/golang-wiki/Go-1.6-release-party.md

   Go 1.6 also adds an experimental port to Android on 32-bit x86 (android/386).

+[ TODO ] Build a .present slide deck for meetup organisers.

 _Did you contribute to Go 1.6 and your contribution is not listed here?
 Edit this page and add some details about what you did._

 ### What'll happen if Go 1.6 comes out early?